MP Estate Planning UK

 When to use this helpline for administration and returns

-Ring this service for questions about an estate’s income tax position, capital gains events while administering assets, and which tax returns are due.
+Ring this service for questions about an estate’s income tax position, capital gains events arising while administering assets, which trust or estate tax returns are due, and how to report inheritance tax.

-• How to describe your query so the adviser routes you correctly.
+• How to describe your query so the adviser routes you to the right team immediately.

-“Have the estate reference, dates of death and key figures ready — this saves time.”
+“Have the estate or trust reference number, date of death, National Insurance number of the deceased, and key financial figures ready before you dial — this saves considerable time.”

 Choosing the right HMRC helpline for your tax, return or payment query